 Diversity and inclusion are values whose importance almost all NGOs recognise.
-To understand the degree to which this recognition is reflected in the governance of major NGOs, I carried out an initial evaluation of 100 NGOs and subsequently suggested what NGOs should keep in mind to appoint sound and appropriate Executive Boards.
+To understand the degree to which this recognition is reflected in the governance of major NGOs, I carried out in 2013, an initial evaluation of 100 NGOs and subsequently suggested what NGOs should keep in mind to appoint sound and appropriate Executive Boards.

 Methodology and Results

 Different ways might be used to measure the extent to which NGOs reflect adequately the experience and diversity of those they seek to serve.